Research

 Student Involvement

-This research initiative will flex your research muscles: you will approach the problem of test suite generation using a comprehensive mix of theory, human observation, PL, HCI, and prototype engineering.
-You will gain insights using our emerging theory of test suite generation to and using innovative prototype tools, such as NaNofuzz, that you help build.
+This research project will flex your research muscles: you will approach the problem of test suite generation using a comprehensive mix of theory, human observation, PL, HCI, and prototype engineering.
+You will gain insights using our emerging theory of test suite generation and using innovative prototype tools, such as NaNofuzz, that you help build.
 This comprehensive approach will expand your research skill set and help you discover new science-based solutions that may make testing easier and more enjoyable for the 26+ million (estimated) software engineers on earth today.

 Description and Significance